 – A poem written by me on 27 March, 2017

-For those of you unfamiliar with our story (which can be read on the About Us section of this blog), my Fiance, Sasha and I left our corporate jobs in April of 2017 to travel the world indefinitely.
+For those of you unfamiliar with our story (which can be read on the About Us section of this blog), my Fiance, Sasha and I left our corporate jobs in April of 2017 to travel the world without a set plan to return.
 This was a huge life move for us, and one that required a great deal of advance planning and preparation.
 We both had to wrap up our roles in the jobs we left, train our successors, vacate our apartment, drop off my car with family, cancel our automatic billing (the only monthly bills we had while traveling were storage and cell phone!) and the fun part…packing.
 I’ll have to admit, thinking about how to dress for an indefinite amount of time in multiple different climate zones, as well as fit it all in a 65-liter traveling pack was a daunting challenge.
 However, once I started, I found it to be quite simple.
 Less is always more and at the end of it, it’s actually quite gratifying to realize that you can, in fact, live on practically nothing.

 We essentially minimized our life from a 700 square-foot apartment into 2 suitcases, 3 duffel bags, 2 day hiking backpacks and 2 reusable bags, which is what we took in the car on our road trip from Seattle to Colorado and provided our sustenance over our travels (as we used Boulder as a home base).
 We re-packed way less when we left the country for our international travels.
 We brought over ten bags of donations to goodwill and spent 17 hours packing and moving a few days prior to our departure.
 At that point, it was official and there was no turning back!